Paying business owners

 Filing Directors tax return

-Proprietary Directors are legally obliged to file an Irish Income Tax Return each year.
+Proprietary Directors are legally obliged to file a Directors Tax Return each year.
 As mentioned, when a Director takes a salary, it is taxed at the source through payroll, similar to an employee.
-However, they are still required to file a Directors tax return even though they may have already paid some of their tax.
+However, they are still required to file a Directors Tax Return even though they may have already paid some of their tax.

 If the Director has no income, through salary, dividends or otherwise, they are still required to file a tax return.
 This is sometimes called a Nil Return.